openbase/bco.website/www/user/howto/setup-docker.md

 ---
 ---
-# How to setup BCO on Raspberry PI via Docker
+# How to setup BCO via Docker

 ::: warning
 This installation description is in its early stage and any feedback welcome!
 :::

-## Hardware Requirements

-* Pi 4 with at least 4GB is recommended.
-* SD Card with at least 16 GB (In order to store some historical data).
-* Direct ethernet connection to your router is recommended.

-## PI Preperations
-1. Install a fresh Raspberry PI OS (previously called Raspbian) on your PI [Install Paspberry Pi OS](https://www.raspberrypi.org/downloads/)
-2. Make sure you have SSH access enabled on your PI.
-[Enable SSH](https://www.raspberrypi.org/documentation/remote-access/ssh/)
-3. Login via ssh to your PI
-   1. Default ```ssh pi@raspberrypi```

 ## Define Default User
-If you what to keep the PI user as default user just execute the following command, otherwise store the name of the default user in the following variable:
+If you what to use the current user as default one just execute the following command, otherwise store the name of the default user in the following variable:

 ```bash
 export DEFAULT_USER=$(whoami)